Tips for Overcoming Loneliness | JED

 Are you meeting your basic care needs of food, water, rest, and hygiene?
 While obvious, these are often overlooked as reasons we don’t feel like ourselves.
 Some other things you can do include:

-- Decrease social media use if you feel yourself using it for self-comparison, self-hatred, or if you notice yourself feeling reliant on or “addicted” to your screen.
+• Decrease social media use if you feel yourself using it for self-comparison, self-hatred, or if you notice yourself feeling reliant on your screen.

 Put Yourself First (Romantic Loneliness)

-Sometimes the pressure to be in a romantic relationship from family, friends, media, social expectations, etc. can cause us to be lonely.
+Sometimes the pressure to be in a romantic relationship from family, friends, media, social expectations, etc. can make us feel lonely.
 But by putting ourselves first, and “dating” ourselves, we can often appreciate how nice it is to be uncommitted for the time being.
-Don’t underestimate the enjoyment that can come from taking yourself out to eat or to a movie — the people watching alone can be quite engaging!
+Don’t underestimate the enjoyment that can come from taking yourself out to eat or to a movie.

 Re-Categorize a Relationship